 Throughout my Hashimoto’s journey, I’ve felt the effects of low electrolytes.
 It was probably not a coincidence that these symptoms of headaches, feeling dizzy when I stood up, and fatigue, correlated with my autoimmune flares… and seemed to resolve again when I was able to address their root cause.

-While I make it a point to regularly consume high electrolyte foods, such as sea salt and bone broth, I do live in a dry climate here in Colorado, and often turn to supplements for extra support — especially after intense exercise, and during periods of higher stress.
+While I make it a point to regularly consume high-electrolyte foods such as sea salt and bone broth, I often turn to supplements for extra support — especially after intense exercise, and during periods of higher stress.

 In this article, you will learn: